The Story Behind our Clean Eating Blog

 Mom: The number one thing I hear from cancer patients, as they sit in a circle under florescent lights, chemo bags tethered to their arms is this: "If I had known I would get cancer, I would have taken better care of myself before."

 Katie: This is our chance.
 Let's take back our health, and decide to nourish our bodies instead of tearing them down.
-Let's do it for our kids, for our spouses, and for ourselves.
+Let's do it for our kids, for our spouses, and for the Lord.

 If you'd like to receive our blog, please subscribe by email below.
 Our newsletter features easy recipes, weight loss tips, stories, book reviews, and more.